mdn/workflows/README.md

 ### Required inputs
 #### target-repo

 Specify the target repository this action should run on.
 This is used to prevent actions from running on repositories other than the target repository.
-For example, specifying a `target-repo` of `mdn/workflows` will prevent the action from running on `fork/workflows`.
+For example, specifying a `target-repo` of `mdn/workflows` will prevent the action from running on forks of `mdn/workflows`.

 - This `input` is required.